-- 1. All requests for prior authorization for Augmentative Communication Device systems and related accessories/supplies are received via fax, phone or mail by the Utilization Management Department and processed during normal business hours. - 2.
-ACD system items covered by this procedure include: - 2.1.
-Items included in the reimbursement for an ACD system and not reimbursed separately include, but are not limited to, the following: - ACD - Basic, essential software (except for software purchased specifically to enable a member-owned computer or personal digital assistant [PDA] to function as an ACD system)
+- 1. All requests for prior authorization for Augmentative Communication Device systems and related accessories/supplies are received via fax, mail and electronically by the Utilization Management Department and processed during normal business hours. - 2.
+Items included in the reimbursement for an ACD system and not reimbursed separately include, but are not limited to, the following: - ACD - Basic, essential software (except for software purchased specifically to enable a member-owned computer or personal digital assistant [PDA] to function as an ACD system) - Batteries

-Augmentative Communication Device Guidelines
+#: 8 Augmentative Communication Device Guidelines